Bella Hadid Gushing Over Being an Aunt to Gigi Hadid's Daughter Khai Is Too Cute - E! Online

 Bella Hadid may be a jet-setting supermodel, but fashion week, exotic photoshoots and red carpets have nothing on spending time with her niece Khai.

 As Bella told E!
-News' Zanna Roberts Rassi during an exclusive Daily Pop interview, she has a special bond with Gigi Hadid and Zayn Malik's 13-month-old daughter, often staying the night at her sister's apartment whenever possible.
+News' Zanna Roberts Rassi during an exclusive Daily Pop interview at Thompson Hollywood, she has a special bond with Gigi Hadid and Zayn Malik's 13-month-old daughter, often staying the night at her sister's apartment whenever possible.

 "I want to be with the baby and I want to wake up early and be there," Bella explained.
 "I never knew that I could have this much joy in my life.
 She's the biggest gift.
 Our family has changed in the best way for the better."